 At the beginning of the year, when working on their business plan, entrepreneurs should also look at their networking strategy and answer questions such as: Who do I want to meet on a regular basis?
-With whom do I want to do business with this year?
+Who do I want to do business with this year?

 At the end of the year, assess how you did in meeting your goals and how relationships with people in your network helped your business.